jcorvinus/HandshakeVR/README.md

 - save the scene
 - enter play mode

-#FAQ:
+# FAQ:
 Q: How do I develop for Interaction Engine?
 A: Head on over to the Interaction Engine documentation: https://leapmotion.github.io/UnityModules/interaction-engine.html

+Q: Why does releasing an object sometimes cause it to pop upwards?
+A: I'm not 100% sure but I think it has to do with the colliders of the last few fingers still penetrating the object when the 'grab' is released.
+This should be fixable by changing the collision behavior.
+I do plan on fixing this.

+Q: Why is the grabbing fiddly for me?
+A: The thumb and index finger are the most important parts of a grab in interaction engine.
+Make sure to grab objects with those fingers.
+At some point I'll create customn poses that make this easier, same with pinching.

 Q: Why do you switch to the SteamVR thin glove model when in SteamVR mode despite the retargeting being valid for both models?
 A: The leap hand model rigged to the SteamVR skeleton is horrifying.
-Look!